 This is because they are putting their grief to work.
 They are acknowledging the death and utilizing their sorrow in a positive fashion.
 The work of ordering flowers, display and food arrangements help allow the person to have some control in this sad movement and also allow the wife, husband, daughter or son to give back to their beloved and lost

 While we cannot force the issue, we can encourage a small part to be played for those grieving the loss of their loved one.
-In this way, the funeral assistant is not only performing a service for the deceased but also playing a critical role in grief recovery.
+In this way, the funeral assistant is not only performing a service for the deceased but also playing a critical role in grief support.

 If you are interested in learning more about funeral assistant certifications, then please review the program.